ib-agent/excel-ingest-convert-to-JSON/docs/comprehensive-test-results.md

 - Processes multiple tables on the same sheet
 - Provides comprehensive header context for each data cell
 - Works correctly through both direct API calls and REST endpoints
+- Handles collapsed multi-row headers with proper hierarchy

-The implementation is ready for production use and can handle real-world Excel files with complex header structures.
+The implementation is ready for production use and can handle real-world Excel files with complex header structures including the challenging case of multiple column header rows that need to be collapsed.